This guide has been updated for the Shadowlands.

 1. It’s Gonna Take Time

 Getting to 2400 CR and further getting the Gladiator rewards takes a lot of time.
 If it’s your first time, you’re looking at doing it over the course of 3-4 months if you’re going at it semi-casually.
 Even for myself, I took roughly 5 months across an entire raid tier to do so.
 This is because you cannot be taken straight into higher difficulties or ratings and receive Gladiator or even Rival level rewards until your own personal rating has actually reached those levels.
-You will need to spend the time climbing the individual ranks to get up to 1400, then 1600, 1800, 2100, then 2400 and then finally another 50 wins while maintaining the Elite rank.
+You will need to spend the time climbing the individual ranks on a single character to get up to 1400, then 1600, 1800, 2100, then 2400 and then finally another 50 wins while maintaining the Elite rank.

 2. A Whole Lot of Precious Time